Waisake Naholo

-Waisake Ratunideuba Naholo (born 8 May 1991 Sigatoka, Fiji) is a New Zealand rugby union player.
+Waisake Ratunideuba Naholo (born 8 May 1991 Sigatoka, Fiji) is a former New Zealand rugby union player.
 He previously played for the All Blacks Sevens and on the wing (and occasionally centre) position for London Irish.
-In May 2022 he signed with Rugby New York, who play in the Major League Rugby competition.

 Naholo made his test debut for the All Blacks in 2015 and was a member of the 2015 Rugby World Cup-winning team.

 A former New Zealand under-20 rep, Naholo has played in five Sevens World Series tournaments, and featured in Gordon Tietjens' squad which won the 2013 Rugby World Cup Sevens.
 Naholo earned himself a Blues contract after a superb ITM Cup season in 2012.
 Starting on the wing, he became a regular try-scoring threat.
 At provincial level, he began his career with Wanganui before making the switch to Taranaki in 2011.
 He was also part of the Highlanders team that won the 2015 Super Rugby title.

 Playing career

 Early career

 At just 18, Naholo was playing provincial rugby, playing the 2009 Heartland Championship with Wanganui, he was contracted and appeared in eleven matches and recorded six tries while still at school.
 In 2011, Naholo moved north to Taranaki.
 He made his debut for the side, when he started on the wing against Wellington in week one of the competition.
 He played mainly on the left wing throughout the season, featuring in five matches with the only one game coming off the bench.
 He also became a member of the Hurricanes wider training group for 2012.

 Naholo was selected in the New Zealand Sevens team to prepare for the 2012 IRB World Series in Wellington, making his international rugby debut at Westpac Stadium.
 Naholo also played for the New Zealand U20 side that defended its World U20 championship crown in Italy in 2011.

 In 2012, Naholo continued to be a key contributor for Taranaki, playing the season's first two Ranfurly Shield matches against King Country and Wanganui.
 He played his second consecutive ITM Cup season for Taranaki.
 Naholo started the season scoring a solo try taking the ball from a line-out on half way and easily beating Bay of Plenty defenders to score untouched.
 He ended the season with a total of eight matches and five tries, enough to earn him a Super Rugby contract with the Blues.

 After an impressive showing in the ITM Cup, Naholo earned his first Super Rugby start in the Blues 21–28 loss to the Bulls in Round 4 of the 2013 Super Rugby season.
 He had the only one appearance after against the Highlanders finishing with a try.